Shojo Fight

 Shojo Fight (少女ファイト, Shōjo Faito) is a Japanese manga series written and illustrated by Yoko Nihonbashi.
 It was serialized in Kodansha's seinen manga magazine Evening from December 2005 to February 2023, when the magazine ceased its publication, and the series moved to the Comic Days manga app in June of the same year.
 Its chapters have been collected in 18 tankōbon volumes as of January 2022.
 An original video animation (OVA) produced by Production I.G was released in October 2009.

 Media

 Manga

-Shojo Fight, written and illustrated by Yoko Nihonbashi, started in Kodansha's seinen manga magazine Evening on December 27, 2005.
+Written and illustrated by Yoko Nihonbashi, Shojo Fight started in Kodansha's seinen manga magazine Evening on December 27, 2005.
 In November 2020, it was announced that the manga would enter on a six-month hiatus due to the author's poor health, and resumed on May 11, 2021.
 Evening ceased its publication on February 28, 2023, and the series moved to Comic Days manga app on June 1 of that same year.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on July 21, 2006.
 As of January 21, 2022, eighteen volumes have been released.

 In North America, Kodansha USA has licensed the manga for English digital release in 2017.